Required Tools & Equipment

 Unpack the spool of filament.
 Slide the filament spool holder rod through the centre hole of the spool, and place it on the spool holder bracket.
 Make sure to orient the spool such that the filament is fed from the top of the spool, not the bottom.

 Unthread the end of the filament from the spool and straighten it out.
 Cut a 45 degree angle on the end using a pair of wire cutters.
 The sharp tip helps when feeding the filament through the filament sensor and the extruder.

 Insert the filament through the filament runout detector and feed the filament until it appears at the other end of the tubing, inside the printer.

-Leaving the hot end on for extended periods of time without extruding can burn the plastic inside and cause clogs in the nozzle.
+Leaving the hot end on for extended periods of time without extruding can burn the polymer inside and cause clogs in the nozzle.
 Take care to turn the hot end heaters off when the printer is not in active use.
 The heater timeout feature can be enabled to automatically turn off the hot end after a period of inactivity.

 Once the hot ends have reached the target temperature, load the filament into the extruder and through the hot end.
 If the filament feels stuck and won’t feed through, try pulling it out and straightening it.
 Make sure the filament has a sharp angle cut on the end.
 It may take several tries, but this process should require minimal force.